JuneKelly/radsticks/README.md

 # radsticks

-A toy app for exploring token based auth with Clojure and AngularJS
+A snippet-saving app in Clojure, PostgreSQL AngularJS.

-# Dependencies
+# Dependencies (INCOMPLETE)

 To get started: